iyouport-org/relaybaton/README.md

 ### Server

-`sudo` is required for listening on port 80
+Root access is required for listening on port 80.

 ```bash
 sudo relaybation server --config /path/to/server/config.toml